Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Ameriprise advisors generally use an asset allocation strategy for diversifying assets across various asset classes.
 The idea is that investing in non-correlating sectors will lower the volatility in your overall portfolio.
 Your asset allocation will depend on a number of factors, including risk tolerance, time horizon and goals.

-With Select Separate Accounts, the strategy depends on the investment managers, of course.
-Broadly speaking though, they apply fundamental analysis when considering investments.
-Managers of model portfolios may also utilize computer-based quantitative analysis.
+The strategy generaly depends on the investment managers.
+But, speaking broadly, the firm applies fundamental analysis when considering investments.
+Managers of model portfolios may also use computer-based quantitative analysis.
 Technical analysis may also be applied.

 Fees Under Ameriprise Financial Services